 Bachelor of Music Degree in Music Education

 While earning a Bachelor of Music degree, about two-thirds of your coursework will be in music.
 Students in the degree program have more time dedicated to weekly lessons as well as a recital component in their senior year.

 Bachelor of Arts Degree in Music Education

 This degree is a liberal arts degree that completes that core curriculum like all other majors on campus.
 Students in this degree program gain a solid foundation in music education while also having the benefit of a liberal arts curriculum.

 Why Study Music Education at Concordia?

-- We are an undergraduate-focused program.
-This means that you will get close attention from our faculty with multiple opportunities to practice your teaching under expert guidance.
+- We are an undergraduate-focused program, meaning that you will get close attention from our faculty with many opportunities to practice your teaching under expert guidance.
+There are no graduate students with whom to compete for these experiences.

 - Build personal connections with the faculty, leading to continued mentoring beyond graduation.